History of vegetarianism: Great Britain

 The first Vegetarian Society of the modern western world was established in England in 1847.
 The Society was founded by the 140 participants of a conference at Ramsgate and by 1853 had 889 members.
 By the end of the century, the group had attracted almost 4,000 members.
 After its first year, alone, the group grew to 265 members that ranged from ages 14 to 76.
 English vegetarians were a small but highly motivated and active group.
 Many of them believed in a simple life and "pure" food, humanitarian ideals and strict moral principles.
 Not all members of the Vegetarian Society were "Cowherdites", though they constituted about half of the group.

 The Cornishman newspaper reported in March 1880 that a vegetarian restaurant had existed in Manchester for some years and one had just opened in Oxford Street, London.

 Class

 Class played prominent roles in the Victorian vegetarian movement.
 There was somewhat of a disconnect when the upper-middle class attempted to reach out to the working and lower classes.
 Though the meat industry was growing substantially, many working class Britons had mostly vegetarian diets out of necessity rather than out of the desire to improve their health and morals.
-The working class did not have the luxury being able to choose what they would eat and they believed that a mixed diet was a valuable source of energy.
+The working class did not have the luxury of being able to choose what they would eat and they believed that a mixed diet was a valuable source of energy.